 A legal opinion sought by the Federation and the Canadian Association of University Teachers confirmed that public post-secondary education is vulnerable under the GATS.

-If you would like to be involved in this or any other campaign, please join the GSU External Relations Committee by contacting your Director of Communications.
+If you want to participate in this or any other campaign, please join the GSU External Relations Committee by contacting your Director of External Affairs.